Coast Guard has freed 3 crew members from capsized cargo ship; efforts to save 4th ongoing: officials

 The Golden Ray, a 656-foot vehicle carrier, listed "heavily" and then rolled over on its side early Sunday in St. Simons Sound near Brunswick, Ga., according to the Coast Guard.

-Rescuers drilled a hole overnight through the ship's hull and made contact with the four crew members, who had been listed as missing.
+Rescuers drilled a three inch hole overnight through the ship's hull and made contact with the four crew members, who had been listed as missing.

 Coast Guard rescuers were able to find the four South Korean crew members by rappelling down the side and drilling the hole, according to the U.S. Coast Guard, which added that the rescue team communicated with the trapped sailors through the hole they drilled and also gave them food and water through the hole.

+COAST GUARD MAKES CONTACT WITH CREW MEMBERS IN STRICKEN CARGO SHIP OFF GEORGIA, ALL CONFIRMED ALIVE

-Captain John Reed told reporters on Monday afternoon that the three saved crew members were in one area of the massive vessel and the fourth, who is currently being rescued, was in another area.
-He added that the three were able to get access to food and water through the hole but rescue crews were unable to reach the fourth crew member.
+U.S. Coast Guard Capt.
+John Reed told reporters on Monday afternoon that the three saved crew members were in one area of the massive vessel and the fourth, who is currently being rescued, is stuck behind glass, enclosed in an engineering control room.
+Reed added that the three were able to get access to fresh air, food and water through the hole, but rescue crews were unable to reach the fourth crew member who was on another deck.

+Reed said marine engineers are working on a plan to get the fourth person “safely extracted” from that room, where he has no access to fresh air, water and food.

 Reed said when rescue teams heard "tap backs" from the three crew members stuck inside the cargo ship throughout the night it "really motivated the team" to continue with their rescue efforts.